TWICE COOKED PORK RIBS WITH

 A MEMPHIS STYLE BBQ GLAZE

 One thing that is pretty typically picturesque at my place over summer, is the boys standing around our humble coal Webber BBQ on the deck, getting smoked out, watching meat cook, arms crossed with a beer tucked in arm too.
 We live surrounded by thick kiwi bush and with lots of native trees around - so if you don't get a mozzie bite (or ten) you know it's not warm enough!
 Growing up as a kid, we used to have a tiny little portable coal BBQ that my Dad would keep in the car over summer.
 I remember often going to the beach (usually Porangahau beach in Hawke's Bay) and Dad cooking sausages on it, or pūpū ('cat's eyes' shellfish) in a pot for Mum that we had collected from the rocks, cooked in seawater.
-Those humble little coal BBQ's have a nostalgic trump card for me and they give so much more flavor to the food that the gas BBQ's I think.
+Those humble little coal BBQ's have a nostalgic trump card for me and they give so much more flavour to the food that the gas BBQ's I think.

 Serves: 2-3 (with sides)